 ‘Acquiescence’ is surely a defence.
 Where a trader ‘sits by’, allows a rival trader to expend money over a considerable period, with the aid of a mark like his own, he will not be allowed to stop his rival’s business.
 It is a course of conduct inconsistent with the claim for exclusive rights in a trade mark.
 It implies a ‘positive act’ – not merely silence/inaction.
 No further rule can be laid down.
 Each case must depend on its own circumstances.

 The Division Bench granted the interim inunction.
-Relying upon Sumeet Machines, (1994) 2 SCC 448 it was noted that no positive act/acquiescence could be attributed to Torrent.
+Relying upon Sumeet Machines, (1994) 2 SCC 448 it was noted, no positive act/acquiescence could be attributed to Torrent.
 Equating delay with acquiescence is incorrect.
 A mere failure to sue without a positive act of encouragement is no defense and is no acquiescence.
 Substitution of the letter ‘T’ for the letter ‘O’ is the only difference between the trade names.
 Confusion on the ground of deceptive similarity would ensue, causing (likely) damages.

-The Supreme Court, in turn, noted, interestingly, that Wockhardt had commenced sale of products, with identical composition, as ‘CHYMOWOK’, a trade mark registered in 2008.
+Supreme Court, in turn, noted, interestingly, Wockhardt had commenced sale of products, with identical composition, as ‘CHYMOWOK’, a trade mark registered in 2008.
 Sales figures was in Crores.
 Hon’ble Justice R.F.
 Nariman upheld the Division Bench Order in Wockhardt v.
 Torrent Pharmaceuticals Ltd., [Civil Appeal No. 9844 of 2018].